Mela User Guide

 HSF Freq

-Frequency above which additional damping is applied.
+Sets the frequency above which additional damping is applied.

 HSF Decay

-Amount of damping applied to high frequencies.
+Sets the amount of damping applied to high frequencies.

 Mix

-The effect dry/wet mix.
+Sets the dry/wet mix.

 Released on Jul 31, 2024 as part of Collection 3.